 Find out about telephone call charges.

 A judge then decides whether you can take the case to a higher tribunal.
-This would be the Upper Tribunal (Tax and Chancery).
-You can then appeal to the Upper Tribunal if you get permission from the judge.
+But, you can only appeal to the Upper Tribunal (Tax and Chancery) if you get permission from a judge.

 You may apply to the Upper Tribunal for permission to appeal if the First-tier Tribunal refuses.
 The same applies if they only give you permission to appeal on limited grounds.

 The tribunal must follow certain legislation on its decisions for all previous cases.